Monday Partly cloudy. Winds E 15 to 20 km/h becoming light in the late afternoon. Daytime maximum temperatures in the low 30s.

-Wednesday Mostly sunny.
-Winds E/NE 15 to 20 km/h tending E/SE during the day then becoming light during the evening.
+Thursday Mostly sunny.
+Winds E/SE 20 to 30 km/h becoming light during the evening.

 Peninsula Weather Forecasts